‘The Young And The Restless’ Spoilers: Adam Newman’s Return Shocks Genoa City, Chloe To Finally Pay For Her Crimes?

 — Michelle (@MichSays16) January 19, 2017

-There had been some talk about the Young and the Restless rehiring Michael Muhney to reprise the role, but so far, it’s only social media rumors.
+There had been some talk about The Young and the Restless rehiring Michael Muhney to reprise the role, but so far, this is only a social media rumor.

 Will Chloe Ever Pay For Her Crimes?

 When Adam returns to Genoa City, Chloe (Elizabeth Hendrickson) could find herself in the hot seat.
 If he remembers that she was the last person he saw before the explosion, Adam may jump to the conclusion that she tried to kill him.
-Of course, the Young and the Restless villain will deny that notion, and claim she is only “misunderstood.”
+Of course, the Young and the Restless villain will deny that notion and claim she is only “misunderstood.”

-The Young and the Restless spoilers indicate that Chloe is guilty of kidnapping, attempted murder, and framing Adam, a scheme she pulled off with Victor’s assistance.
+Young and the Restless spoilers indicate that Chloe is guilty of kidnapping, attempted murder, and framing Adam, a scheme she pulled off with Victor’s assistance.

 How will Adam feel when he returns to hear that Chloe, the woman who tried everything to kill him, is living in his home?
-The Young and the Restless fans feel confident that he would not like her being so closely involved with Connor.
+Young and the Restless fans feel confident that he would not like her being so closely involved with Connor.

 Victor: I wish Adam were alive, and could start his life over again.#YR pic.twitter.com/DdsMk4kBGQ